robomakery/caffe-cookbook/files/default/cudnn-tarball/README.md

-If you want to build Caffe with CUDNN, then put the tarball from the CUDNN website into this directory.

-As of Dec 13, 2014 this file was called: cudnn-6.5-linux-R1.tgz
+This is where you should put the cuDNN tarball.
+See the top-level README.md for more info.